RondaLab/Ronda_Lab_general/Utils/README_for_Code_Usage.md

 ### 2. plotting.py
 **plotting.py** is a Python code used to plot growth curves from a .csv dataset.
 The code provides options to plot growth curves separatedly or average values with errorbars (defined by stdev).
 You can either save plots separatedly by experiment conditions or save one graph holding all plots generated. \
-*The plots will be saved in a new folder under $base_path$; additional folders for separated files will be created to help better organize the output.*
+*The plots will be saved in a new folder under `base_path`; additional folders for separated files will be created to help better organize the output.*

 ## Before using the codes, you need to know:
 1. The codes are available to all Ronda Lab members, and all members are welcome to modify and input suggestions